Decrease Food Cravings with Better Sleep

-However, the amygdala (the portion of the brain that dictates reward-like behaviours, including the desire to eat unhealthy foods) showed a marked increase in activity.
+However, the amygdala (the portion of the brain that dictates reward-like behaviors, including the desire to eat unhealthy foods) showed marked increase inactivity.
 This difference in brain activity explains why those who were suffering from sleep deprivation opted for unhealthy food choices instead of healthier options.

 There are a number of ways that you can improve not just the quantity, but also the quality of sleep you are getting every night.
 Try these strategies and you could see a significant difference in your energy levels, your mood, and your waistline.